 As I said earlier, I wasn’t too familiar with Borderlands franchise so I didn’t know what class I should chose.
 I glanced over the few options and ended up taking the more basic shooter class which is the commando class.
 I just figured the commando just seemed like a very straight forward shooter and since I didn’t know what I was doing, it just seemed like the safest option.
 In total there are six classes and they all have their own unique ability.
 I didn’t mess around with any of the other characters so I’m not sure what their special ability is but I can say with the commando class, you’re given a turret.
 The turret kind of works like a Torbjorn’s turret in Overwatch, you can’t hammer it and level the turret up or repair it.
 But it is a special ability where you throw down the turret, it shoots until its destroyed and then you have to wait “X” amount of time until you can spawn another one.

 The game also has an upgradable gun system as well.
-Its not a case where you equip items to a gun and make the gun better but instead you upgrade your gun by accumulating and finding better guns.
+It’s not a case where you equip items with a gun and make the gun better but instead, you upgrade your gun by accumulating and finding better guns.
 The guns are level locked so you may find a level 15 gun and what that means is, you can not use that gun until you reach level 15.

 Where I think this game really hits its mark is with the online multiplayer and what I like about it is, it’s not competitive but rather an online co-op experience.
 This is a great way to play the game, just talk talk to a couple friends and convince them to get the game too (I think you can have up to 4 in a party).
 If you’re not into co-op games at all, you can certainly play through this game by yourself.
 I played through the entire story by myself and the only multiplayer I did was the DLC.What is also nice about this collection is, the DLC is built right into the game.
 There is no additional charge or download.
 Its just built right into the game.